Murray State Racers men's basketball: McMahon era (2015–2022)

 The 2019–20 season saw the Racers go 22–8 in the regular season and finish tied with Belmont atop the OVC standings with a record of 15–3.
 Murray State earned a share of its third straight regular season OVC Championship, while Belmont earned the No. 1 seed due to a tie-breaker (having a better record against EIU than the Racers did).
 Sophomores Tevin Brown and KJ Williams were named to the All-OVC First Team prior to entering the 2020 OVC Tournament.
 The Racers and Belmont squared off in the OVC Championship finale for the third time in the last three years.
 Murray State won the previous two years but fell this season, 76–75.
 There was no postseason play forthcoming for the Racers—or anyone else in college basketball—due to the shutdown of spectator sports due to the COVID-19 pandemic that engulfed the world in 2020.

 The Racers' final OVC season in 2021–22 saw the Racers go on an unprecedented run rarely seen in the program's history.
-Initially picked to finish 3rd in the conference, the Racers compiled a perfect 18-0 record in conference play, winning the regular season title for the 28th time in program history.
-During this stretch, the Racers would enter the Top 25 rankings for the first time since the 2014-15 season, reaching as high as #19.
-In addition, Brown would break the OVC record for most three-pointers made in a career.
+Initially picked to finish 3rd in the conference, the Racers compiled a perfect 18–0 record in conference play, winning the regular season title for the 28th time in program history.
+During this stretch, the Racers would enter the Top 25 rankings for the first time since the 2014–15 season, reaching as high as No. 19.
+In addition, Brown would break the OVC record for most 3-point field goals made in a career.
 They would then go on to win both of their OVC tournament games; a dominant semi-final victory over SEMO and a back-and-forth thriller against defending tournament champion Morehead State in the championship game, to secure the program's 18th OVC tournament championship and an automatic bid to the NCAA tournament.
 Individually, Brown and Williams were once again named to the All-OVC First Team, being joined by sophomore Justice Hill.
 Williams was named OVC Player of the Year, while Hill was named the OVC tournament's Most Valuable Player.
 McMahon himself was named the OVC Coach of the year for his efforts.
 Earning a No. 7 seed, they defeated San Francisco in the first round of the NCAA tournament before a surprise loss to Saint Peter's in the second round.
 Two days after Murray's exit from the NCAA tournament, McMahon left to take the head coaching opening at LSU.